Skip to content

 Use the Demo Virtual Machine#

-1. Start the Virtual Machine, and follow the instructions.
+1. Start the VM and follow the on-screen instructions.

-1. When importing, ensure to set Guest OS type information.
+1. During import, set the Guest OS type information.

-2. Once imported, update the network settings of the VM before starting it.
+2. After import, update the network settings of the VM before starting it.

-3. Add required port forwarding (update according to your needs) and save.
+3. Add the required port forwarding rules (adjust as needed) and save.

-5. You might have to also adjust Display graphical controller and set it to VMSVGA before starting the VM.
+5. If needed, adjust the Display settings and set the graphical controller to VMSVGA before starting the VM.

 Quick connect#

-Following instructions are also shared in the web page coming with the virtual machine
+Following instructions are also available on the web page displayed by the virtual machine

-This VM comes with 2 accounts in TheHive:
+This VM comes with two accounts in TheHive:

 Administrator: